-Sprinting, or running at a high intensity, will get anyone out of breath -- and quickly.
+Sprinting, or running at a high intensity, will get anyone out of breath — and quickly.
 Different paced runs require different breathing techniques, and sprinting is different from other types of runs.

 Not Just Your Lungs

 The higher the amount of oxygen that travels through your body, the better your body will function while sprinting.
 The ability to deliver oxygen to your cells quicker helps you run even faster.
 This is best achieved by breathing using your belly, rather than using just your lungs to breathe while running.
 With belly breathing, you will use your stomach muscles to help your lungs push the air out, causing your stomach muscles to expand.

-Open your Mouth
+Open Your Mouth